NixOS/nix.dev/source/tutorials/first-steps/nix-language.md

 As with any programming language, the required amount of Nix language code closely matches the complexity of the problem it is supposed to solve, and reflects how well the problem – and its solution – is understood.
 Building software is a complex undertaking, and Nix both *exposes* and *allows managing* this complexity with the Nix language.

-The Nix language has only few basic constructs which can be combined arbitrarily:
+Yet, the Nix language itself has only few basic concepts that will be introduced in this tutorial, and which can be combined arbitrarily.

-- Primitive data types

-  such as integers or character strings

-- Compound data types

-  that is, lists and attribute sets

-- Functions and operators

-  to produce and transform data

-- Name assignment

-  to manipulate data as units

-Most importantly, the Nix language is *pure*.
-That is, expression evaluation does not observe or interact with the outside world – with one notable exception: reading files, to capture what the resulting build tasks will operate on.

-There is nothing else to it.
 What may look complicated comes not from the language, but from how it is used.

 ## Overview